 The wonderful Blakeney Hollyhocks

-My love affair with the magnificent cottage garden flower, the hollyhock, started in Blakeney
+Our love affair with the magnificent cottage garden flower, the hollyhock, started in Blakeney on North Norfolk coast

 The first time I came to Blakeney on the North Norfolk coast on a camping holiday about 16 years ago, I was blown away by the sight of so many glorious hollyhocks flowering up and down the high street.
 They were growing out of every conceivable crevice and crack in the pavement, and as a very keen cottage gardener, I wanted to be able to grow them in my own garden in Nottinghamshire.
 On my return home from my holiday I went to our local garden centre and purchased some pot grown ones to grow in my own garden but sadly they did not thrive and eventually died.
 The next year I purchased seed and sowed it as per the instructions and still was not successful.
 I have to admit that after that i gave up , and decided hollyhocks would just not grow in Nottinghamshire and that they were obviously a Norfolk plant.
 I continued to come to Norfolk every holiday as we had fallen in love with this beautiful county and every summer I marvelled at the wonderful hollyhocks